What Are The Sexual Assault Sentencing Guidelines?

 The seriousness of the crime will decide on how long this sentence is, with the most serious earning a prison sentence from 3 to 8 years imprisonment.

-How Does a Court Decide On The Seriousness Of Sexual Assault For Sentencing?
+How Does a Court Determine the Seriousness of an Assault for Sentencing?

 Not all sexual assault charges are of the same nature, and this is taken into consideration upon sentencing within UK Courts.
 To make this more straightforward, they have been broken down into categories, with corresponding sentences: